Chamber Music Workshop Grants

 Chamber music workshops for adult amateurs are a priority of ACMP.
 Grants are awarded to subsidize coaches’ salaries, to reduce registration fees, and/or to allow for scholarships.

 Please note that this is a competitive grant.
 Ongoing support for workshops that have previously received funding is not guaranteed - each request is reviewed on its own merits.
+Note that ACMP rarely awards grants in more than 4 consecutive rounds.
 Please provide a detailed description of outreach and activities in the application, with particular attention to who will attend the workshop, how they are reached, and what they will accomplish by attending.

 ACMP requires grant recipients to submit a report, including a financial statement indicating how the grant was used.
 Awards are disbursed following receipt of this detailed account.
 Please note that no grants are paid if the correct credit and logo placement have not been included in workshop materials.
 ACMP logos are available here.

 ACMP seeks to fund workshops which accomplish the following goals:

 - Rekindle an enthusiasm and energy for chamber music playing

 - Expand a player's knowledge of the chamber music repertoire